Lying in bed but your mind is still working? Do not force sleep first

-If you are searching for how to relax before sleep or looking for a simple sleep meditation, you probably do not want a complicated night routine.
-You want something you can do tonight that helps your system slow down.
+If you are searching for what to do when you lie in bed and your mind is still working, or when you cannot sleep because your brain keeps going over work, you probably do not want a complicated night routine.
+You want something you can do tonight that helps you stop processing for a minute.

 For many people, the hardest part is not getting into bed.
 It is that the body is tired while the mind is still replying, replaying, and preparing.
-Instead of forcing sleep right away, it usually helps more to use a five-minute routine that lowers the pace first.
+The more you push for sleep right away, the more awake you can feel.
+It usually helps more to use a five-minute white-noise routine that lowers the pace first.

 - reviewing the whole day